bbauska/UC-Davis-JS-Basics/readme.md

 </p>
 <!--
-LAST CHANGED March, 2024 - going through entire document (389 pages) to more clearly identify images and give a clearer description of JavaScript and it's many nuances.
+LAST CHANGED March, 2024 - going through entire document (389 pages) to more clearly identify images and give a clearer description of JavaScript and it&apos;s many nuances.
 For example, ECMA 2023, and what it can do in comparison to ECMA 2017.
 Currently at 4.09 with 4.10 thru 4.25 to complete this class.
 That will add approximately 50 pages to the Word document this markdown was created from.